Avoiding Monthly Alimony Payments

 Benefits of Taking Lump Sum Alimony

 There are benefits to receiving a lump sum alimony payment.
 First, if you decide to take a lump sum payment, you may get more money than if you decide to take monthly payments over the course of many years.
-Because a lump sum payment must be equal to total amount of future payments, and the lump sum is not discounted to current day value, you'll most likely receive more.
-Having a dollar today is more than likely going to be worth more than five years from now, given the opportunity you have to invest the money.
+Because a lump sum payment must be equal to the total amount of future payments, and the lump sum is not discounted to the current day value, you'll most likely receive more.
+Having a dollar today is more than likely going to be worth more than receiving a dollar five years from now, given the opportunity to invest.

 Second, you won't have to worry about collections problems if you decide to receive a lump sum alimony payment.
 Many people often must go to court and obtain court judgments that order their former spouses to continue making monthly alimony payments.
 However, if you opt for a lump sum alimony payment, you can avoid these enforcement problems as you will receive all of your alimony up front.